 The OTHER side of the story

 Year 9 was a pretty intense year for me.
-When I started college I realized the friend group I was in just wasn’t for me, so I spent some time ‘climbing the ladder’ and found myself friends with some of the ‘popular’ girls, but as you might expect after reading this story thus far – it did not end well.
-I believed that the best form of security would be to become one of the ‘bitches’ – when you’re feared people dare not attack or tease you (both of which I’d been before), but within the top hierarchy in school you have to put a lot of effort into sticking your place and claiming your title/role, otherwise you end up defending against your new so called ‘friends’ in a new type of war.
-I have very personal experience of this, for a period of time I had a great social life – cute guys would message me, I was invited to parties, ‘popular’ girls asked me for style and relationship advice etc. etc. But getting that kind of attention comes hand in hand with a lot of eyes, a lot of looks and a lot of questioning, and some of the girls became uncomfortable with who I was talking to and what I was doing – and this came out in huge dramas.
+When I started college I realised the friend group I was in just wasn’t for me, so I spent some time ‘climbing the ladder’ and found myself friends with some of the ‘popular’ girls, but as you might expect after reading this story thus far – it did not end well.
+I believed that the best form of security would be to become one of the ‘bitches’ – when you’re feared people dare not attack or tease you (both of which I’d been before), but within in school when you're attached to your place in the hierarchy of things, you have to put a lot of effort into sticking there, otherwise you end up defending against your so-called ‘friends’ in a different type of war.
+I have very personal experience of this, for a period of time I had a decent social life – guys would message me, I was invited to parties, some other girls asked me for style and relationship advice etc. etc. But getting that kind of attention comes hand in hand with a lot of eyes, a lot of looks and a lot of questioning, and some of the girls became uncomfortable with who I was talking to and what I was doing – and this came out in huge dramas.

 I kept acting in a way that was totally and utterly not myself; even my best friend picked up on how I changed persona with different people and different groups… I felt pretty empty, and established that this kind of life really wasn’t for me.
 What I then began doing was trying to find a group and people that didn’t pressure me into being someone I didn’t want to… What was funny is that I ended up full circle back to the group I was in at the start of Year 9… I had changed, they had certainly changed and it became the most supportive place I could find.

 Why I felt so much more comfortable with these people is that they didn’t pressure me into being a certain way; I wasn’t around an environment of gossiping and bitching, nor did they accept it when I bitched and gossiped about others – to them it was an awful thing to do, and in contrast to before they gave me bad looks for doing so (rather than ‘egging me on’).
 If I were to zoom out and look at my place in school, I wouldn’t say I have a particular ‘friend group’ or category.
 I’m friends with a lot of people from a lot of different groups – and I like it that way because it doesn’t limit me to having to be a ‘plastic’ (as they’d say in Mean Girls), or sporty, or a hipster, book nerd, ‘emo’ or any other label.
-Yes I still feel the pressure of fitting in to a certain group and yes I do feel victimised for not going to parties or drinking alcohol, but it’s MY CHOICE to do so, and when I claim it as my decision the things they say have so much less power.
+Yes I still feel the pressure of fitting in but it’s MY CHOICE to be who I am, and when I claim my decisions then the things other people say have so much less power.

 How to deal with the pushing and pressures is not to see it as this huge monster telling you that you MUST do this or it will eat you up, it’s to see what’s behind the pressures… That everyone – and I mean everyone – has their own insecurities, and it’s likely they are only teasing you because someone else teased them and they don’t know any different.
 That said - the one thing you must not do is take it.
 Stand up for yourself, who you are, and do not for a second think that being a jock, bitch, hipster or nerd is going to make you any ‘better’ than you already are.

 In instances now where friends start being horrible to someone else, I don’t allow it.
-It may feel like it sometimes, but you are not voiceless, there are SO many ways you can break the mould and say, hey this actually isn’t okay.
-And I think what you’ll find, is that there is a surprisingly HUGE amount of people in school who only do what they do because they’re going through the same thing, and will be relieved to see you and notice someone not afraid to stand outside the norm.
+It may not feel like it sometimes, but standing up for what you know is right and respectful lands you in the best position in school.
+And I think what you’ll find, is that there is a surprising amount of people in school who only do what they do because they’re going through the same thing, and will be relieved to see you and notice someone not afraid to stand outside the norm.